Available Now

 Ready to Book an Electrician?

-Whether you need emergency repairs, small electrical jobs, or major upgrades, Amped Up Electrical provides clear, upfront pricing with no hidden fees.
+Whether you need emergency repairs, small electrical jobs, or major upgrades, Amped Up Electrical Adelaide provides fixed-price quotes upfront with no hidden fees.

 Serving Adelaide's inner suburbs: